The dumbbell abs workout that sculpts a six-pack

-Sculpt a lean, hard and defined stomach at home or in the gym with my tried-and-tested dumbbell abs workout, says New Body Plan’s Joe Warner
+Sculpt a lean, hard and defined six-pack at home or in the gym with my tried-and-tested dumbbell abs workout, says New Body Plan’s Joe Warner

 Clearly defined and visible abs ranks near the top of most men’s better-body wish-list.
 And with good reason.
 Nothing proves physical fitness or athletic capability as much as a sculpted, rippling six-pack.

 Do you want to get rid of your beer belly and replace it with rock-hard abs?
 There’s no better place to start than with these dumbbell exercises for six-pack abs.
 (If you want to lose excess chest fat, or strip off stubborn back fat, then we can help too!)

 Each move will work your core in a slightly different way so you can do them individually.
 Or why not combine all the moves into a fat-torching, stomach-scultping circuit?

 Simply do eight to 10 reps of each exercise, rest 10 seconds, then start the next move.
 Repeat this work-then-rest pattern until you’ve finished the final exercise.
 At that point rest for 60 seconds the restart the circuit.
 Do between three and six circuits in total (depending on your current fitness level or on your fitness experience).

 Don’t have dumbbells?
 Try these no-kit bodyweight six-pack moves to sculpt hard abs!

 The dumbbell abs workout that sculpts a six-pack!

 Why?
 Your abs must work really hard to keep your torso upright and stable as you squat down and up.